 Are you looking for a low-cost way to spay or neuter your pet?

-At AFV, we’re dedicated to helping our community maintain a sustainable pet population so we offer easy access to high quality, low cost spay/neuter services.
+At Animal Friends of the Valleys, we are dedicated to helping our community maintain a sustainable pet population so we offer easy access to high quality, low cost spay/neuter services.

-The AFV Low Cost Spay/Neuter Clinic is now open DAILY at:
+Animal Friends of the Valleys Low Cost Spay/Neuter Clinic is open DAILY at:

 29001 Bastron Ave.